davfive/obsidian-jtab/README.md

   The width of jTab renderings are as long as you make the jTab.
 It's up to you to break long jTab across multiple lines.

 * _What about chordonly and tabonly classes mentioned on the jTab site?_
-  The jTab library auto-detects if there are chords and/or tabs when rendereing jTab.
-The chordonly and tabonly classes mentioned on the samples page do not affect the rendered image.
-They are a legacy helper class when the rendered image's enclosing div/parent couldn't properly auto-adjust for the height of the image.
+  The jTab library auto-detects if there are chords and/or tabs when rendering jTab.
+The chordonly and tabonly classes mentioned on the examples page do not affect the rendered image.
+They are a legacy helper classes when the rendered image's enclosing div/parent couldn't properly auto-adjust for the height of the image.
 With modern broswers these classes no longer needed.

 #### Rendered jTab Examples